Sanskrit: Influence

 The Spitzer Manuscript is dated to about the 2nd century CE (above: folio 383 fragment).
 Discovered in the Kizil Caves, near the northern branch of the Central Asian Silk Route in northwest China, it is the oldest Sanskrit philosophical manuscript known so far.

 The Sanskrit language has been one of the major means for the transmission of knowledge and ideas in Asian history.
 Indian texts in Sanskrit were already in China by 402 CE, carried by the influential Buddhist pilgrim Faxian who translated them into Chinese by 418 CE.
-Xuanzang, another Chinese Buddhist pilgrim, learnt Sanskrit in India and carried 657 Sanskrit texts to China in the 7th century where he established a major center of learning and language translation under the patronage of Emperor Taizong.
+Xuanzang, another Chinese Buddhist pilgrim, learnt Sanskrit in India and carried 657 Sanskrit texts to China in the 7th century where he established a major centre of learning and language translation under the patronage of Emperor Taizong.
 By the early 1st millennium CE, Sanskrit had spread Buddhist and Hindu ideas to Southeast Asia, parts of the East Asia and the Central Asia.
 It was accepted as a language of high culture and the preferred language by some of the local ruling elites in these regions.
 According to the Dalai Lama, the Sanskrit language is a parent language that is at the foundation of many modern languages of India and the one that promoted Indian thought to other distant countries.
 In Tibetan Buddhism, states the Dalai Lama, Sanskrit language has been a revered one and called legjar lhai-ka or "elegant language of the gods".
 It has been the means of transmitting the "profound wisdom of Buddhist philosophy" to Tibet.